kconragan/conragan/content/photography/wildlife/index.md

 cover: "cover.jpg"
 ---

-Bird & Wildlife photography is a relatively new interest for me, but combines two other genres of photography I've long pursued: landscapes and sports.
-I see the opportunity to shoot wildlife in natural habitats as an extension of being outdoors.
-And birds and widlife aspect introduces a need to capture subjects in motion, something I started in my earliest days of photography when I did outdoor sports like surfing, mountain biking, snowboarding, equestrian, and more.
+Bird & wildlife photography combines my love for the outdoors with the excitement of capturing (at times) fast-paced action.
+A seamless blend of my early pursuits of both landscape and sports photography, these images represent an extension of both.
+Capturing the natural world allows me to immerse myself in the wonders of this place we call home.